callitask/finance-api/README.md

 ## Architecture Highlights

 * **Secure API Client**: All HTTP requests are handled by `src/apiConfig.js`.
 This client automatically attaches the Keycloak JWT (Bearer Token) to every request and handles 401/403 errors globally.
+* **Silent Single Sign-On (SSO)**: The application uses a hidden iframe strategy (`silent-check-sso.html`) to renew tokens in the background.
+The Backend strictly whitelists this frontend domain via **Content Security Policy (CSP)** to allow this flow while blocking all other framing attempts.
 * **Smart Layouts**: The `NewsIntelligenceWidget` and `BlogPage` utilize intelligent grid layouts that adapt based on the content density and screen size.
 * **Real User Monitoring (RUM)**: Grafana Faro is initialized in `src/faroConfig.js` to track frontend performance and errors in real-time.